Dorothea Gundtoft: Work

 Gundtoft is also the author of two international books; New Nordic Design and Fashion Scandinavia, published by the leading art & design publisher Thames & Hudson, and distributed to highly acclaimed destinations such as Palais de Tokyo, MoMa, Louisiana Museum of Modern Art, Hay Stores, Foyles, Colette, Armani Book Store in Milano, Tokyo, and The Strand Book Store New York.

 In May 2013 she was awarded the ELLE Style Award, and has been nominated twice again in 2014 and 2015, alongside receiving a 'New Generation Award' nomination by Vogue UK.
-Dorothea Gundtoft currently manages ND-WORLD.COM, alongside international commissions, while writing her third book for Thames & Hudson available in 2017.

 Dorothea began her career with an internship in New York at Vice Records, after living in Paris and London respectively, she moved to Copenhagen where she was employed at Cover Magazine for two years working as contributing fashion editor and stylist.
 She continued to work for Cover writing monthly articles from London, while creating fashion shoots.
 In London she worked freelance for American V Magazine taking backstage pictures each season in London and Paris.
 She has covered Copenhagen Fashion Week for Dazed & Confused Dazed Digital.
 She has been mentioned on Vogue.com as one from the "New Generation".
 In February 2013 she released her first book entitled Fashion Scandinavia, which was published by Thames & Hudson.